plinkysynth/wavetable/README.md

 # Plinky wavetable generator

-This is a wavetable generator for Plinky.
+This is a wavetable header generator for [http://www.plinkysynth.com/](Plinky).

 It expects files from `c0.wav` to `c14.wav` in the same folder.

+Wavs must be in this format:

 - 1024 or 2048 samples
 - 16 bits
 - mono

+The generator downsamples the waves for Plinky (32kHz).

 ## Building